Hi! I’m Teresa Romain…

 Astonishingly, it is all the scarcity I’ve experienced that has become my greatest asset.
 One of the greatest gifts I give the women I work with is that I accept them where they’re at – because I’ve been there.
 I also know that the way out of scarcity isn’t simply a matter of making more or spending less money.

 Rather, we must redefine abundance.
-In doing so, we can begin to reclaim a long-forgotten archetype of abundance as the new basis for our lives.
-I share that new definition with you here, confident it will empower you as much as it has me and my clients.
+In doing so, we can begin to reclaim a long-forgotten sacred archetype of abundance as the new basis for our lives.
+I share this new definition and a glimpse of this sacred archetype in some short videos you can watch here, confident it will empower you as much as it has me and my clients.

 There you have it, my friend – the short form of my story.
 If you want to hear more of the juicy details, please keep reading!
 Or feel free to connect with me.